 Campus Printing Service allows students and faculty to print documents to selected printers on campus.

-Individual point-of-use library instruction is provided as part of reference service.
-Faculty members and leaders of on-campus and off-campus groups may request formal library instruction sessions for their classes or groups.
+Individuals can obtain research assistance or library instruction from the Reference desk or by visiting our Common Q&A page.
+Library instruction sessions can also be requested for classes or groups.
 The instruction is always tailored to the instructor or group leader's needs.
-Instruction may consist of anything from a general library orientation to detailed bibliographic instruction in a specific subject area to demonstration of one or more electronic databases, including the Internet.
 The details of any library instruction session should be worked out with the reference librarian who will provide the instruction.
 Reference librarians are also available to assist in the creation of any class library assignment.
 To arrange an instruction session or consult about an assignment, please contact your Department Library Liaison.

 The University Library Committee reviews library policies and practices, facilitates communication between the library and the teaching faculty, and assists in the allocation of book funds and in the completion, organization, and delivery of book requests.
 One member is appointed from each academic department.
 Interested faculty members should consult their deans or department chairpersons.
 Find your University Library Committee member.